EKCO: Early history

 The company suffered a major financial setback in 1932, when a fire swept through its research and development laboratories.
-The blaze destroyed much of the design work for the company’s new range of receivers.
+The blaze destroyed much of the design work for the company's new range of receivers.

 Ekco launched its first car radio at the 1934 Radiolympia exhibition.
 Another important development for the company was the introduction of bakelite cabinets for its radios.
 Initially these cabinets were made for the company in Germany by AEG, however the introduction of high import duties on the cabinets in 1931 led Ekco to establish its own bakelite moulding shop adjacent to its Southend-on-Sea works.
-The company employed famous architects such as Serge Chermayeff and Wells Coates to design its bakelite radio cabinets.
+The company employed architects such as Serge Chermayeff and Wells Coates to design its bakelite radio cabinets.
+By 1934, the company had a turnover of more than £1 million.

-In 1935 Ekco made a substantial investment in Scophony Limited, the developers of the ingenious Scophony projection television system.
+In 1935 Ekco made a substantial investment in Scophony Limited, the developers of the Scophony projection television system.
 Although the system showed great promise, its development was halted by the Second World War, and not resumed postwar.
+In 1936, Ekco and Marconi set up Marconi-Ekco Instruments as a jointly owned company to combine their activities in measuring instruments, diathermy, and electro-medical apparatus with premises at Southend and Chelmsford.
+In 1941, Eric Kirkham Cole announced that they had sold their share in the business to Marconi.